 No, an employment relationship can only be established with a Chinese employee through a legal entity or if you don’t have one, then via a licensed professional employer organisation or agency.
 A direct employment contract between a business registered outside China and employees in China is not legally binding in Chinese law.

-There are some simple standard wordings in Chinese contract templates.
+There are some simple standard wordings in China employment contract templates.
 However, you can get HR professionals to draft specific stipulations on confidentiality if needed, taking into consideration the Chinese regulations on matters such as non-competition.

 Matching your staff pay against the market rate to recruit and retain the best talent